 Your Academic Requirements Report in Student Central is an online degree audit that will allow you to see how the courses you have taken meet various degree requirements.
 The report also indicates which requirements you have remaining to complete.
 Requirements for Liberal Studies, your major/college as well as your Mapping Milestones may all be viewed within the report.
-A full-version of the Academic Requirements Report is available in Student Central under My Academics - Advising Tools Requirements within the report will display a status of either Satisfied or Not Satisfied to indicate if a requirement has been met.
+A full-version of the Academic Requirements Report is available in Student Central under My Academics - Advising Tools.